 Constructed by Bertie Crewe and Edward A. Stone, the theatre’s simple exteriors do a marvelous job of hiding the extravagant Art Deco interior which was designed by Marc-Henri Levy and Gaston Laverdet.
 Pink, gold, and green are the dominant colours in the bars and foyer, giving the inside of the theatre a vibrant look.
 While the theatre has been used as everything from a cinema hall to a cabaret restaurant, it’s prominently known for having hosted some of the best plays and musicals in London, such as Who's Afraid of Virginia Woolf?, Ragtime, A Streetcar Named Desire, Guys and Dolls, and Grease.

-Presently, the Piccadilly Theatre is playing host to The Curious Incident of the Dog in the Night-Time.
+Presently, the Piccadilly Theatre is playing host to The Lehman Trilogy.
 If you’re planning on watching this show, you’ll need to find the best seat in the house to make your experience special.
 Well, that’s exactly what our Piccadilly Theatre London guide has in store for you.
-Also, check seat availability and real time prices for different seats/dates for The Curious Incident of the Dog in the Night-Time.

 Address: 16 Denman St, Soho, London W1D 7DY, UK